Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 1. Pray for the Lord to restrain disorder and establish peace.
 Ask God to hold back violence, intimidation, revenge, and fear during Guinea-Bissau’s political transition, and to grant the nation a peaceful path toward lawful public order.

 2. Pray for just and honest leadership.
-Ask the Lord to expose corruption, weaken criminal influence, restrain selfish ambition, and raise leaders who use authority to protect the vulnerable, serve the public good, and pursue truth.
+Ask the Lord to expose corruption, restrain selfish ambition, and raise leaders who use authority to protect the vulnerable, serve the public good, and pursue truth.

 3. Pray for churches to remain faithful under uncertainty.
 Ask God to strengthen pastors, elders, evangelists, and ordinary believers in Scripture, prayer, holiness, courage, humility, and perseverance.

-4. Pray for believers facing local community pressure.
+4. Pray for believers facing family or community opposition.
 Pray especially for Christians whose faith brings tension with family expectations, ancestral practices, village customs, or suspicion toward evangelical churches.
 Ask the Lord to give them courage without harshness and love without compromise.

 5. Pray for wise Christian witness in a religiously mixed society.
 Ask God to help believers speak clearly of Christ while showing patience, respect, and neighbor-love toward Muslims and those shaped by Indigenous religious traditions.

 6. Pray for poor households and rural communities.
-Ask the Father to provide food, work, fair trade, and daily protection for families affected by political instability, high prices, and dependence on cashew income.
+Ask the Father to provide food, work, fair prices for cashew farmers, and daily protection for families affected by political instability, high prices, and uncertain income.

 7. Pray for lasting gospel fruit.
-Ask the Lord Jesus Christ to build His church in Guinea-Bissau, bring sinners to repentance and faith, deepen discipleship, and make local congregations steady witnesses of truth, mercy, and hope.
+Ask the Lord Jesus Christ to build His church in Guinea-Bissau, bring sinners to repentance and faith, strengthen discipleship, and make local congregations known for truth, mercy, holiness, and hope.

 7